-This step involves decommissioning of the bootstrap node and deleting the associated HPE Synergy server profile.
-Boot the compute nodes associated with worker node profile that has second volume for local storage setup using PXE.
+This step involves decommissioning the bootstrap node and deleting the associated HPE Synergy server profile.
+Boot the compute nodes associated with worker node profile that has the second volume for local storage setup using iPXE.
 The root user is not active by default in RHCOS.
-So, root login is not available, instead log in as the core user.
+So, root login is not available, instead, log in as the core user.

-Complete the installation of OpenShift Container Platform 4 and higher versions for user provisioned infrastructure
+Complete the installation of Red Hat OpenShift Container Platform 4 and higher versions for user provisioned infrastructure

 After the worker node boots up successfully, use the oc get nodes from the bastion host.
 The admin can see the worker nodes as part of the OpenShift cluster.
 Run the OpenShift install tool to complete the installation.
-For more information, see completing installation on user-provisioned infrastructure.
+For more information, see section completing installation on user-provisioned infrastructure.
 After this process is completed, it will provide the URL for the Red Hat OpenShift Container Platform 4 version of the console along with the temporary user kubeadmin and temporary password for login.

-Log in to the OpenShift Container Platform 4 and higher versions of the console
+Log in to the Red Hat OpenShift Container Platform 4 and higher versions of the console

-Log in to the OpenShift Container Platform 4 version of the console using the URL, username, and password provided in the complete Red Hat OpenShift Container Platform 4 user provisioned infrastructure.
-Setup a new user with cluster admin privileges.
-For more information, see Understanding authentication.
+Log in to the OpenShift Container Platform 4 version of the console using the URL, username, and password provided in the complete Red Hat OpenShift Container Platform 4 user-provisioned infrastructure.
+Set up a new user with the cluster admin privileges.
+For more information, see section Understanding authentication.